-Wire or mail fraud encompasses a broad category of offenses that the federal government frequently uses in prosecuting white collar crimes in which the Internet or the mail is used as part of the alleged illicit activities.
+Wire and mail fraud constitute a broad spectrum of offenses frequently employed by the federal government in prosecuting white collar crimes that involve the utilization of the Internet or mail as integral components of the alleged illicit activities.
 The definition of wire and mail fraud is laid out in United States Code section 1343.
 In essence, the government must establish the following:

-- That the defendant voluntarily and intentionally created or participated in a scheme to defraud another out of money
+- The defendant willfully and intentionally devised or participated in a scheme to defraud another party, aiming to obtain money or property through deceptive means.

-- That the defendant did so with the intent to defraud
+- The defendant harbored the intent to defraud.

-- That interstate wire communications were in fact used
+- In fact, interstate wire communications were utilized.

-Engaging in fraudulent activities through the use of an ATM or using email to defraud another person out of money can trigger a violation of the wire fraud statute.
-Tax fraud can be prosecuted as wire fraud, further emphasizing the seriousness of such offenses.
+Engaging in fraudulent activities through the use of an ATM or email can lead to a violation of the wire fraud statute.
+Additionally, tax fraud can also be prosecuted as wire fraud, further emphasizing the seriousness of such offenses.